tkam8/100-days-of-code/r1-log.md

 My licensing script works!
 Great feeling.
 I made the license key, ip address, username and password arguments that the user can pass in from the terminal.
 I can now use it as a stepping stone to more complex scripts.
 I will call it a night so I can catch up on sleep...

+### Day 17: 20191017, Thu

+**Today's Progress**:
+Cleaned up yesterday's script.
+Colleague told me that I should try to convert python to c to really learn some deep stuff. still haven't caught up on sleep but pushing through.